 Prior to this new certification, both Pro V&V and SLI Compliance successfully completed independent assessments by the EAC and the National Institute of Standards and Technology’s National Voluntary Laboratory Accreditation Program.

 As reported when SLI Compliance was accredited, modifications to systems certified to VVSG 1.0 will continue to be accepted through November 15, 2023.
-At that point, VVSG 1.0 and 1.1 will be deprecated, and only maintenance modifications will be accepted for systems certified to the deprecated standards.
+At that point, VVSG 1.0 and 1.1 will no longer be accepted to test new systems, and only maintenance modifications will be accepted for systems certified to the legacy standards.
 These modifications include:

 - Security updates - Software patches or hardware mitigations to address known security vulnerabilities and exploits.